alphaville/optimization-engine/docs/python-c.md

 <script type="text/x-mathjax-config">MathJax.Hub.Config({tex2jax: {inlineMath: [['$','$'], ['\\(','\\)']]}});</script>
 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

-When using any of the tools to auto-generate a solver it is directly supported to also generate C/C++ bindings for integrating the solver into any language which has C ABI support.
+When using any of the tools to auto-generate a solver it is directly supported to also generate C/C++ bindings for integrating the solver from any language which supports a C or C++ application binding interface (ABI).
 This is a powerful feature when packaging a solver for distribution, or including it into a larger project.

 ## Generating bindings

-To generate the bindings, it is as simple as to enable the generation of bindings, and here is a full example configuration for creating a solver.
+Generating bindings is as adding `with_build_c_bindings()` to your build configuration.
+Here is a full example configuration for creating a solver.
 We will create an optimizer for the Rosenbrock function with equality and bound constraints on the decision variables:

 ```python
 import casadi.casadi as cs